PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

->However, you can always refer to the Khronos Group repositories to get updated headers, and directly build libraries and tools from the source code (included the **vkcube** program test).
+>However, you can always refer to the Khronos Group repositories to get updated header files, and directly build libraries and tools from the source code (included the **vkcube** program test).
 >
 ><br>
 >